johnwcowan/subsetg-book/intro-050-aggregates.md

 on keypunches.
 As for the sequence of bracketed indexes, that was inherited by C from its ancestral languages B and BCPL and from there to the other C-family languages.
-Fortran used commas and so does PL/I.
+Fortran uses commas to separate dimensions and so does PL/I.

 But we can go further.
 Suppose we want to write a multiplication-table procedure and pass a table into it.